The Sandlot: Plot

-Equipped with a new pair of PF Flyers, Benny retrieves the ball by "pickling" the Beast and leaping back over the fence, but the dog breaks its chain and chases him through town.
-Benny races back to Mr. Mertle's yard, but the Beast crashes through the fence, which falls down on top of it.
-Smalls and Benny free the dog, who gratefully licks Smalls' face and leads them to its stash of baseballs.
-They meet Mr. Mertle, who turns out to have been a baseball player and friend of Babe Ruth, having lost his sight after being struck by a pitch.
-He kindly trades them the chewed-up ball for one autographed by all the 1927 New York Yankees, and asks them to visit every week to talk baseball.
+Benny later decides to climb into the backyard with the Beast.
+A standoff ensues between the two: Benny takes off running for the ball, slides and grabs the ball and takes off running.
+The Beast's chain rips off, resulting in a chase through the town.
+Benny outruns the dog all the way back to Mr. Mertle's yard, but the Beast crashes through the fence, falling down on top of him.
+Scotty and Benny free the Beast, who gratefully licks Scotty's face and leads them to his stash of baseballs.
+The two meet Mr. Mertle, discovering he is a retired baseball player and friend of Babe Ruth who went blind after being struck by a pitch.
+He trades them the chewed-up ball for one autographed by all the 1927 Murderers' Row in exchange for meeting with him weekly for baseball discussions.

-Bill loves the "Murderers' Row" ball, but still grounds Smalls for a week for taking and ruining the signed ball.
-Their relationship improves and Smalls begins to call him "Dad".
-The boys continue to play on the sandlot, with the Beast – whose real name is Hercules – as their mascot, but eventually go their separate ways: Yeah-Yeah goes on to join the army and develop bungee jumping; Bertram disappears into the counterculture movement; Timmy and Tommy become an architect and contractor, and the two become wealthy upon inventing mini-malls; Squints marries Wendy and the two have children and become the owners of the local drug store; Ham becomes a professional wrestler known as "The Great Hambino"; DeNunez plays triple-A baseball and later becomes a business owner, and coaches his sons' Little League team called "The Heaters"; and Benny earns the nickname "the Jet".
+Bill loves the Murderers' Row ball but still grounds his stepson for a week for ruining his Babe Ruth autographed ball.
+Their relationship improves, and Scotty begins to call him "Dad".
+The sandlot boys appoint the Beast—whose real name is Hercules—as their mascot.
+As the years pass, they go their separate ways: Yeah-Yeah enlists in the army; Bertram disappears into the counterculture movement; Timmy and Tommy become an architect and a contractor; Squints marries Wendy, has nine kids with her, and the two run a local drug store; Ham becomes a professional wrestler: "The Great Hambino"; Kenny plays triple-A baseball before owning a business and coaching his sons' Little League team; and Benny earns the nickname "the Jet" after word spreads around about his encounter with the Beast.

-As an adult, Smalls becomes a sports commentator and remains friends with Benny, now a player for the Los Angeles Dodgers.
-Performing the play-by-play for a Dodgers game, Smalls cheers Benny on as he steals home to win the game, and they give each other the same thumbs-up sign they have shared since childhood.
+As an adult, Scotty becomes a sports commentator and remains friends with Benny, now a player for the Los Angeles Dodgers.
+Scotty and the fans celebrate as Benny steals home plate during a game against the San Francisco Giants.
+In his broadcast booth, Scotty owns and keeps on display the chewed-up Babe Ruth autographed ball, the Murderer's Row ball, the forged Babe Ruth ball, some pictures of Babe Ruth, and a large picture of the Sandlot kids from 1962.